DSA Roadmap for Placements: What Matters in 2026

 - Union-Find — connected components, redundant connections

 Most placement interviews stick to BFS and DFS applications.
-Advanced algorithms like Dijkstra and Bellman-Ford rarely appear unless you are interviewing at Google or a competitive programming-heavy company.
+Advanced algorithms like Dijkstra and Bellman-Ford rarely appear unless you're interviewing at Google or a competitive programming-heavy company.
+Don't spend three weeks on graph theory when two weeks of BFS/DFS mastery will cover 90% of what you'll face.

 Target: 20-25 problems focusing on BFS, DFS, and their applications.